BeCodeEr/dnac_import_esx/README.md

 - after import the APs are marked as "planned".
 When you click on the AP, you can map it to the right AP in DNA-Center.

-It is still possible to open the created .esx files with ekahau, but:
+It is still possible to open the created .esx files with ekahau, but because of file manipulation:
 # DO NOT USE THE CREATED ESX-FILES FOR DATA ANALYTICS IN EKAHAU!
-JUST FOR IMPORT!
+THEY ARE JUST FOR IMPORT!